Auxiliary field diffusion Monte Carlo calculations of magnetic moments of light nuclei with chiral EFT interactions

-{\it Electromagnetic current contributions order-by-order--- } We will study magnetic moments by employing two different PCs for EM currents: the Pisa~\cite{piarulli:2013,schiavilla:2019} and Bochum~\cite{krebs:2020} PCs.
-In the Pisa PC, ratios of momentum to the nucleon mass are included at the same order as ratios of the momentum to the chiral symmetry breaking scale ($\Lambda$) so that $\frac{Q}{m} \sim \frac{Q}{\Lambda}$.
-The leading-order (LO) and next-to-leading order (NLO) contributions to the EM currents for the Pisa PC are given in coordinate space in Eqs.~(2.1) and (2.3) of Ref.~\cite{schiavilla:2019} and and in momentum space in Ref.~\cite{piarulli:2013}.
-In contrast, the Bochum PC counts terms proportional to the inverse of the nucleon mass as one order suppressed relative to the Pisa PC so that $\frac{Q}{m} \sim \frac{Q^2}{\Lambda^2}$.
-This leads the lowest-order contributions to the electromagnetic vector current operators appearing at NLO in the Bochum PC.
+{\it Electromagnetic current contributions --- } We study magnetic moments by employing two different PCs for EM currents that are consistent with Weinberg PC for nuclear interactions: the Pisa~\cite{piarulli:2013,schiavilla:2019} and Bochum~\cite{krebs:2020} PCs.
+In the Pisa PC, ratios of momenta to the nucleon mass are counted similar to ratios of momenta to the breakdown scale ($\Lambda_b$) so that $\frac{Q}{m} \sim \frac{Q}{\Lambda_b}$.
+The coordinate-space leading-order (LO) and next-to-leading order (NLO) contributions to the EM currents for the Pisa PC are given in Eqs.~(2.1) and (2.3) of Ref.~\cite{schiavilla:2019} and in momentum space in Ref.~\cite{piarulli:2013}.
+In contrast, the Bochum PC counts $\frac{Q}{m} \sim \frac{Q^2}{\Lambda_b^2}$.
+As a consequence, the lowest-order contributions to the electromagnetic vector current appear at NLO in the Bochum PC.
 The total contribution to the EM current operators at NLO is identical between the Bochum and the Pisa PCs and is equal to the sum of the LO single-nucleon operators and the one-pion-exchange (OPE) NLO contributions of Ref.~\cite{schiavilla:2019}.

 At N$^2$LO, there are several differences between both PCs.
 First, relativistic corrections proportional to $1/m^2$ appear at N$^2$LO in the Pisa PC while the same contribution appears at N$^{4}$LO in the Bochum PC.
 Second, the Pisa PC explicitly includes intermediate excitations of the $\Delta$ isobar.
 The corresponding N$^2$LO operator is proportional to an equivalent operator contribution at N$^3$LO in a $\Delta$-less PC.
 The term at N$^{2}$LO is assumed to be significantly larger than that at N$^{3}$LO which is subsequently omitted in Ref.~\cite{schiavilla:2019}.
 Because we employ a $\Delta$-less Hamiltonian, we omit this structure at N$^{2}$LO, and restore the saturated operator structure at N$^{3}$LO.
 As a result, Eq.~(2.9) of Ref.~\cite{schiavilla:2019} is modified: first, the term proportional to $\tau_{z,i}$ appears at N$^3$LO (weighted by the $\pi$N LEC $d_{8}$), and the operator proportional to $(\tauv_{i} \times \tauv_{j})_{z}$ appears at N$^{3}$LO but with a different multiplicative factor.
 We therefore retain the term proportional to $(\tauv_{i} \times \tauv_{j})_{z}$ at N$^{3}$LO and make the substitution of its prefactor